-Driver and Vehicle Licensing Agency (DVLA) and Driver and Vehicle Agency (DVA)
+Driver and Vehicle Licensing Agency (DVLA) and Driver Vehicle Agency (DVA)

 - 21. The DVLA in England, Scotland and Wales and the DVA in Northern Ireland are the government agencies that register and issue licences to drivers in the UK.
 As part of their role in registering and licensing drivers, they are legally responsible for deciding if a person is medically fit to drive and retain their licence. - 22.
-The DVLA issues guidance for healthcare professionals on assessing fitness to drive which includes the medical standards for driver licensing.
-There is specific guidance on sight testing as well as other health conditions you may encounter during a consultation. - 23.
+The DVLA issue guidance for healthcare professionals summarising the national medical guidelines on fitness to drive: Assessing fitness to drive a guide for medical professionals.
+In the guidance, chapter six (visual disorders) outlines the legal eyesight requirements that all licensed drivers must meet. - 23.
 The medical standards in the guidance are applicable to the whole of the UK, including Northern Ireland.